-Each course requires 30 hours of classroom time and six hours of Behind The Wheel (BTW) instruction with a certified instructor.
+Each course requires 30 hours of classroom time, one hour of Behind The Wheel (BTW) Observation with a certified instructor, and six hours of BTW Instruction with a certified instructor.
 The classroom portion takes five weeks to complete.
 BTW's should be completed shortly after, if not during the classroom course.

 Is there homework?

 Yes, homework will be collected and graded as part of passing the course.